OfficeDev/office-js-docs-pr/docs/tutorials/outlook-tutorial.md

 ---
-title: 'Tutorial: Build a message compose Outlook add-in'
+title: Tutorial: Build a message compose Outlook add-in
-description: 'In this tutorial, you will build an Outlook add-in that inserts GitHub gists into the body of a new message.' ms.date: 02/23/2022 ms.prod: outlook
+description: In this tutorial, you will build an Outlook add-in that inserts GitHub gists into the body of a new message. ms.date: 02/23/2022 ms.prod: outlook
 #Customer intent: As a developer, I want to create a message compose Outlook add-in.